rng-guy/NFSMWBartender/README.md

 To **update** this mod, uninstall it and repeat the installation process above.

 > [!WARNING]
-> Whenever you update this mod, make sure to replace *all* old configuration files properly!
+> Whenever you update this mod, make sure to replace *all* old configuration files!

 &nbsp;